Asymptotic syzygies of secant varieties of curves: Normal Distribution of Betti Numbers

 where $F_{g,k}(d) = \frac{(k+1)!}{2^{r_d - 2k} r_d^{k}} \cdot \sqrt{\frac{2\pi}{r_d}}$. \end{theorem} \begin{proof} Consider a Boij-S\"{o}derberg decomposition of the normalized Betti table of $\Sigma_k(C,L_d)$

 Then we may write the $(p_d,k+1)$ Betti number as

 Notice that that $\kappa_{p_d,k+1}(\pi_k(g,\dots,g);d)$ grows at least as fast each of the $\kappa_{p_d,k+1}(\pi_k(\ii;d))$.
-To see this, one performs a similar calculation as in Lemmas \ref{lem:BettiFormula} and \ref{lem:growthRate}, but this is less involved as one needs only find the growth rate rather than the coefficient.
+To see this, one performs a similar calculation as in Lemmas \ref{lem:BettiFormula} and \ref{lem:growthRate}, but this is less involved as one needs only find the growth rate rather than the coefficient\footnote{Indeed, analyzing the proof of Lemma \ref{lem:BettiFormula}, one sees that for other diagrams, the formula in Equation \eqref{eq:defInProof} will be the same except for the product in the denominator.
+So one obtains a similar growth rate for other diagrams.}.
 So as $d \to \infty$, Theorem \ref{thm:Main} implies that